Nahuas: National period (1821–present)

+The Mexican revolutionary Emiliano Zapata (1879–1919) was likely of mixed Nahua-Spanish heritage, with ancestry going back to the Nahua city of Mapaztlán, in the state of Morelos.
+Zapata was evidently fluent in Nahuatl and would give speeches in the language to Nahua peasants in hopes of inspiring them to join his cause.

 Culture

 Economy

 Many Nahua are agriculturists.
 They practice various forms of cultivation including the use of horses or mules to plow or slash-and-burn.
 Common crops include corn, wheat, beans, barley, chilli peppers, onions, tomatoes, and squash.
 Some Nahuas also raise sheep and cattle.